pingads11/pxe-docker-server/README.md

 # pxe-docker-server
 This is PXE and dhcp enabled docker container when you dont have USB device available.
+Built on top of ubuntu 25 but should work on any *nix machine as it spins up docker containers.
 It can help you boot and install linux os from internet downloading.

 # Just update install.sh script
-the
+then

 ```
 cd ~/netbootxyz